ikt32/scripts-updates/licgen-readme.md

    The scripts only check the license file locally.
    The scripts themselves may or may not individually check select GitHub repositories to notify for updates or to pull in data required for the script to work.
+4. <a name="notes-4"></a>
+   The License Generator must be able to connect with Patreon to verify you're eligible.
+   Make sure your computer has access to Patreon.com.

 <div style="page-break-after: always;"></div>